weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 ## What you will Need to Complete Part 2

-If you are using OS X or Windows, you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.
+If you are using OS X or Windows, you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides the tools you need.

 For all other operating systems, install and configure the following separately before proceeding: